 This breed is covered with long hairs emerging from a dense coat.
 They can survive well in the cold without any problems.
 The breed can bark, as it was originally bred to alert monks of trespassers in the temple.

 Any dirt that may attach itself to the dog’s dense coat can easily be removed through regular grooming.
 This dog can weigh as much as 15 pounds and stands up to 11 inches tall.

-The Löwchen breed is a small toy dog that has other names such as the little lion dog.
+The Löwchen breed is a small toy dog with other names, such as the little lion dog.
 This name is probably due to the mane of fur around the neck.
 Its rear will sometimes appear to be less coated than the front.

 The Löwchen can weigh 18 pounds and stands tall at 14 inches.
 Having this dog as a pet is very enjoyable.
 The dog is small, so it makes an excellent travel companion.
 This breed is humble, loyal, and affectionate.

 If you are allergic to dogs, then this may be the ideal breed for you, as they are known to be hypoallergenic.
-Being so small, thee dogs are also known to adapt well to apartment living.
+Being so small, these dogs are also known to adapt well to apartment living.